Baudin999/space-invaders/README.md

 Then open your browser and navigate to `http://localhost:3000`

+## Deployment

+The game is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## Technologies Used
 - Express.js for the server
 - SVG for vector graphics
 - Vanilla JavaScript for game logic
+- GitHub Actions for CI/CD